isomerpages/moe-jurongvillesec/_student-information/Sexuality Education.md

 </td>
 <td style="text-align: left;">
 <ul>
-<li>Learn to negotiate their way out of a risky situation by applying skills of assertiveness and responsible decision-making&nbsp;
+<li>Learn to negotiate their way out of a risky situation by applying skills of assertiveness and responsible decision-making
 </li>
 </ul>
 </td>